-- Goods and services will be provided in a manner that respects the dignity and independence to all clients.
+- Goods and services are provided in a manner that respects the dignity and independence of all clients.

-- The provision of services to persons with disabilities will be integrated wherever possible.
+- The provision of services to persons with disabilities is integrated wherever possible.

-- Persons with disabilities will be given an opportunity equal to that given to others, to obtain, use or benefit from the goods and services provided by and on behalf of Access Alliance.
+- Persons with disabilities are given an opportunity equal to that given to others, to obtain, use or benefit from the goods and services provided by and on behalf of Access Alliance.

-- Persons with disabilities are entitled to confidentiality and the protection of their privacy and are not required to disclose information about their disability unless such information is required by Access Alliance for the purposes of implementing and individualized accommodation plan.
+- Persons with disabilities are entitled to confidentiality and the protection of their privacy and are not required to disclose information about their disability unless such information is required by Access Alliance for the purpose of implementing an individualized accommodation plan.

 Use of Service Animals and Support Persons

-- If a person with a disability is accompanied by a service animal (e.g., guide dog), Access Alliance will ensure that the person is permitted to enter an Access Alliance facility with the animal and to keep the animal with him or her unless the animal is otherwise excluded by law.
-Where a service animal is excluded by law, Access Alliance will ensure that other measures are available to enable the person with a disability to obtain, use and benefit from the Company’s goods and services.
+- If a person with a disability is accompanied by a service animal (e.g., a guide dog), Access Alliance will ensure that the person is permitted to enter an Access Alliance facility with the animal and to keep the animal with them unless the animal is otherwise excluded by law.
 The service animal must be under the care and control of the individual at all times.
+Where a service animal is excluded by law, Access Alliance will ensure that other measures are available to enable the person with a disability to obtain, use and benefit from the organization’s goods and services.

-- If a person with a disability is accompanied by a support person, Access Alliance will ensure that both persons are permitted to enter a Company facility, and that the person with a disability is not prevented from having access to the support person.
+- If a person with a disability is accompanied by a support person, Access Alliance will ensure that both persons are permitted to enter, and that the person with a disability is not prevented from having access to the support person.

 Use of Assistive Devices

-Staff and other individuals engaged in the delivery of a service on behalf of Access Alliance (e.g., guest speakers, third-party contractors, etc.) are required to cooperate with the use of a personal assistive device for reasons improving access to Access Alliance’s services or goods (e.g., cooperation when asked by a client to wear a microphone or an assistive listening device).
+Staff and other individuals engaged in the delivery of a service on behalf of Access Alliance (e.g., guest speakers, third-party contractors, etc.) are required to cooperate with the use of personal assistive devices, if requested, to improve a client’s access to Access Alliance’s services or goods (e.g., cooperation when asked by a client to wear a microphone or an assistive listening device).